MEDIAN – The Bertelsmann Data Science Program

 Tackle the challenges digitization and Big Data present to our diverse businesses and help us develop innovative solutions.
 Push the possibilities of Machine Learning to the limits and shape the future of the media, services and education industries with us.

-The third cohort of MEDIAN, the Data Science Program, will begin in October 2020.
-Recruiting for the third cohort will begin in early 2020.
+The recruiting of the third cohort of MEDIAN, the Data Science Program, will start in 2021.
 Trainees will build on their expertise by working side-by-side with top data scientists in the different Bertelsmann divisions.
 Over the course of 12 months, trainees will take a deep dive into at least three major data projects.
 The data science trainees will wrestle with diverse data sets, crack the most complex data challenges and sharpen their proficiency in different tools and programming languages – all in an international setting.

 What You Can Expect